cltl-students/NganNguyen/README.md

-# REMA-thesis-project Ngan Nguyen
-Clickbait anotomy: Identify clickbait with machine learning
+# Clickbait anotomy: Identify clickbait with machine learning

 # Overview
 Thisis a project is a part of the Master Thesis "Clickbait anotomy: Identify clickbait with machine learning", for the Research Master in Humanities, specialising in Human Language Technology at the Vrije Universiteit.